 Pandora’s Black Friday sale is live – and the savings are impressive

+Pandora’s Black Friday sale is live – here are the best deals to shop

 You can save up to 30 per cent on rings, bangles, earrings and more